 - Classroom instruction of 30 hours will include aerodynamics, high altitude operations, air carrier operations, weather phenomena and weather detection systems, leadership, professional development, crew resource management, and safety culture.
-Ground school start time is 0800.
+Ground school start time is 0800 CT.

 - FTD training will include 4 hours of training in a fixed-base training device, with instruction on navigation, flight management systems, and automation.

 - Simulator training includes a total of 6 hours in a full-motion simulator, with instruction on low energy states/stalls, upset recovery techniques, and adverse weather conditions.
 Airline training centers operate 24/7.
 Expect your simulator session to be scheduled any time of day or night, just like airline training.

 Note: Add $200 for ATM Knowledge Prep & Test.
 You may register for and take the ATM Knowledge Test at any time after you receive your CTP Graduation Certificate.
 Before attempting the ATM knowledge test, you should be able to consistently receive a 90% on the Sheppard Air practice tests.
 Since individuals study at their own pace, we request that you schedule the ATM knowledge test whenever you are ready.

 There is no time allotted in the CTP Training Course itinerary for administration of the Knowledge Test.
 If you feel you are prepared and would like to stay an extra day to take the ATM knowledge test, you may coordinate testing with the scheduler when you arrive for training.